List of the largest trading partners of the United States

 The Ambassador Bridge between Detroit, Michigan, and Windsor, Ontario, is the busiest international border crossing in North America by trade volume.

-The 30 largest trade partners of the US represented 86.1 percent of U.S. exports, and 89.6 percent of U.S. imports in 2024.
-These figures do not include services or foreign direct investment.
+The 30 largest trade partners of the US by totaled services and Merchandise trade in 2025.

-In 2024, Mexico was the largest trading partner of the United States, followed by Canada and China.
+In 2025, Mexico was the largest trading partner of the United States, followed by Canada and China.

 Largest US trading partners

-The largest US trade partners, with their total trade in goods (the sum of imports and exports) in billions of US dollars, for the 2024 calendar year are as follows:
+The largest US trade partners, with their total trade in goods and services (the sum of imports and exports) in billions of US dollars, are as follows: